startrekthefleet/fleet-workspace-image/README.md

 ## How to Use this Repo

-1. Clone this repo, giving the new repo a descriptive name for the workspace image to be created
+1. Clone and change directory into this repo
-1. Run `docker-compose pull` to download the image or run `docker-compose build` to build the workspace image
+1. Run `docker-compose pull` to download the image or run `docker-compose build` to build the workspace image locally

 ## Using the image locally

 Once built, the image can be pushed into the Kasm server per Kasm documentation or it can be run locally on port 6901 using docker-compose.

-- **Starting the image locally:** Run `docker-compose up -d`
+- **Starting the image locally:** Run `docker-compose up`
 - **Stopping the image locally:** Run `docker-compose down`

 When running locally, the workspace can be accessed at https://localhost:6901 with